userfrosting/learn/16.advanced/06.caching/02.usage/docs.md

 ## Cache drivers

-UserFrosting provide access and configuration out of the box for 3 cache drivers: `File`, `Memcache` and `Redis`.
+UserFrosting provide access and configuration out of the box for 3 cache drivers: `File`, `Memcached` and `Redis`.

 The driver used by UserFrosting can be defined in the configuration files under the `cache.driver` key.
 To change drivers, simply overwrite this key in your sprinkle for one of the drivers below.